Chart Color Schemes

 Age

-The median age in Yeronga is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
-Compared to Greater Brisbane, Yeronga has a higher percentage of residents aged 85 and above (4.0%) but fewer residents aged 5 to 14 years (8.6%).
-Between the 2021 Census and present, the population of those aged 75 to 84 has increased from 6.6% to 7.3%.
-Meanwhile, the percentage of residents aged 25 to 34 has decreased from 15.2% to 14.4%.
-By the year 2041, Yeronga's age composition is projected to change significantly.
-The number of residents aged 85 and above is expected to grow by 136%, reaching 710 from 300.
-This growth will contribute to a significant increase in the proportion of residents aged 65 and above, who are projected to comprise 62% of Yeronga's population growth.
-Conversely, declines in population are projected for those aged 0 to 4 years and 25 to 34 years.
+The median age in Yeronga is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median age of 38 years.
+Compared to Greater Brisbane, Yeronga has a higher proportion of residents aged 85+ (4.0%) but fewer residents aged 5-14 years (8.6%).
+Between the 2021 Census and present, the population aged 75 to 84 has increased from 6.6% to 7.3%.
+Conversely, the proportion of residents aged 25 to 34 has decreased from 15.2% to 14.4%.
+By 2041, Yeronga's age composition is projected to change significantly.
+The number of residents aged 85+ is expected to grow by 138%, reaching 709 from 298.
+This growth will contribute to a higher proportion of residents aged 65 and above, who are projected to comprise 61% of the population increase.
+Conversely, populations aged 0-4 years and 25-34 years are projected to decrease.